paulsinclair51/briteTest/docs/Contributor_Guide.md

 ## 9. Glossary

-For a glossary of general BriteTest terms, see the Glossary Reference document.
-For a glossary of terms, see the Glossary Reference (`Glossary_Reference.md`).
+For a glossary of terms generally used in the documentation, see the Glossary Reference.

 Contributor‑Specific Terms:

-- **Approver**: A contributor with commit access who reviews pull requests, enforces versioning rules, and ensures documentation consistency.
+- **Approver**: A contributor with commit access who reviews pull requests, enforceS versioning rules, and ensures documentation consistency.
 - **Breaking Change**: A change that alters public API behavior, removes or renames macros, changes return semantics, or requires a major version bump.
-- **Contributor**: A person submitting code, documentation, fixes, or improvements to BriteTest.
+- **Contributor**: A person submitting code, documentation, fixes, or improvements.
 - **Deprecation**: A public API element marked for removal in a future major version, requiring documentation updates and migration guidance.
 - **Documentation Update**: Any change to released BriteTest documentation requires incrementing the update version or, if an API major version is incremented, incrementing the major version and [...]
 - **Internal API Change**: A change to an API's internals that does not affect public API users but may require updates to an Internal Guide or Internal Reference.
 - **Major Increment**: A structural or conceptual overhaul of BriteTest that causes a breaking change.
-- **Public API Change**: Any modification to the BriteTest Runner or Test API that requires a version bumpv.
+- **Public API Change**: Any modification to the Runner Framewok/API or THRTest API that requires a version bump.
 - **Pull Request Scope**: A guideline requiring PRs to be focused, minimal, logically grouped, and not mixing unrelated changes.
 - **Test Coverage Requirement**: The expectation that all changes to BriteTest include new tests (if adding behavior), updated tests (if modifying behavior), and no regressions.
 </details>